 Easy-to-use PDF software

-How can I convert PDF to Word doc programmatically?
+How can I convert PDF files to Latex?

 Convert PDF: All You Need to Know

 Note that you must have some files as well as a PDF version of the finished document.
 For instance, the following would create a new PDF at “Documents/Mormon_history.text” file location: The files are “Documents/Mormon_history.TeX” — the original PDF file and a second file “docs/MormonHistory.PST” containing the result of the conversion.
 What are the results of the conversion?
 As you are aware, there are some PDFs with words and sentences in them.
 You would see an error message as follows: Preliminary checks indicate that a few characters of text were removed during translation to PDF.
 No further editing is done.
 Further improvements are in draft stage.
 Well, that doesn't look good.
 What could possibly go wrong?
 Well, the PDF is not a real PDF.
 PDF has a limitation to the content of the PDF file and is a way to read the content from a document.
 PDF does.